jacob-p-sundance/xvc-pico/README.md

 ## pico-xvc

+NOTES FOR FORK:
+Build files are located in ./firmware/build.
+Therefore building the project: cd ./firmware/build, cmake .. , make

 This project implements a Raspberry Pico based Xilinx Virtual Cable (XVC).
 It allows using Raspberry Pico as a JTAG adapter for programming Xilinx FPGAs.